Matthew Beniers Game Preview: Kraken vs. Oilers

-The Seattle Kraken, with Matthew Beniers, are in action Saturday against the Edmonton Oilers at Climate Pledge Arena, with the puck dropping at 10:00 PM ET.
-Does a bet on Beniers interest you?
-Our stats and information can help.
+The Seattle Kraken, with Matthew Beniers, take the ice Wednesday versus the Edmonton Oilers at Rogers Place, with the puck dropping at 8:30 PM ET.
+If you'd like to wager on Beniers' prop bets, we've got lots of information to help you.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.